 - You can increase the reach of your personal network by browsing your contacts' connections.
 LinkedIn will show your 'degrees of separation', allowing you to use common connections as a starting point for making new contacts.
 Don't be afraid to ask an existing connection to introduce you to someone new.

-- As you use LinkedIn, it will recommend potential connections based on your activity on the site and who you're already connected with.
+- As you use this networking site, it will recommend potential connections based on your activity on the site and who you're already connected with.
 This can be a good way to find relevant people.

 If you're making connections with people you don't know well, send a short, personal message inviting them to connect and explaining why you'd like to connect with them.